viniciustmoraes/CircuitSimulator/README.md

-# CircuitSimulator
+# Circuit Simulation Software

-This project aims to develop a simulation tool for circuits, capable of interpreting the system, constructing the associated equations and solving them, in order to provide the time response of the system.
-An interactive GUI will be developed, aiming to permit the construction of circuits be means of drag and drop of electronic components.
+This project aims to develop a circuit simulation tool, capable of interpreting and analyzing the behavior of electrical circuits.
+The software will be able to construct the equations associated with a given circuit, solve them, and provide the time response of the system.

-Initially, we aim at solving purely resistive circuits with voltage sources.
-For the next steps, the analysis of circuits with differential elements will be performed.

-Numerical calculations will be performed using the C++ language,, while future analysis will determine which tools will be used for the GUI description and integration with the code.
+The project is being developed as a collaboration between two undergraduate students majoring in electrical engineering.
+The software will be developed from scratch and will be designed to be user-friendly and accessible to all levels of users.

+## Key Features

+- Circuit construction using drag and drop of electronic components
+- Ability to analyze resistive circuits with voltage sources
+- Time response of the circuit
+- Numerical calculations using C++ language
+- User-friendly interface for circuit construction and analysis

+## Future Goals

+- Analysis of circuits with differential elements, such as inductors, capacitors and more advanced elements (e.g. transistors and diodes)
+- Integration of GUI with the code

+## Contributions

+We welcome contributions to the project in any form, be it bug fixes, new features or improvements to the existing code.
+If you would like to contribute, please fork the repository and submit a pull request.